lubobik/Konf_B20_Bobik_Steirer/README.md

   1. minor changes to `Fruit- and SoftLiquidTests`
   1. update several documentations in tests
   1. update documentation for some tests
+  1. update documentation + behavior of multiple tests
+  1. update README file with changelog of version 3.0
+  1. update README file with last changes and reference

   Not much to say about these points.
   Mainly adding documentation for the newly created business logic,